 - 1. Jobs Growth the generation of 20,000 jobs focused around the M6 corridor and town centres. - 2.
-Infrastructure Improvements the connection of Cheshire East by improving road infrastructure by: - Dualling the A500 at Junction 16 of the M6; - II.
+Infrastructure Improvements the connection of Cheshire East by improving road infrastructure by: - I. Dualling the A500 at Junction 16 of the M6; - II.
 Improving access at Junction 16 of the M6;

-- Poynton By-pass. - 3.
-Establish a 'Town Centre First' policy - to revitalise and encourage trade in all our market - 4.
-To develop three new settlements - to minimise the impact of building in the Green Belt and to protect the individuality of towns and villages by the introduction of 'Strategic Open Gaps' across the Borough. - 5.
-To establish a Housing Growth Policy - based around existing towns to meet local demand and ensure we meet our five year housing supply target of 7,000 new homes. - To exploit our natural resources both minerals and energy to ensure that future generations can take full benefits that will accrue.
+- IV.
+Improving connections at Macclesfield via a South and West Relief Road; - V. Poynton By-pass. - 3.
+Establish a 'Town Centre First' policy to revitalise and encourage trade in all our market towns - 4.
+To develop three new settlements to minimise the impact of building in the Green Belt and to protect the individuality of towns and villages by the introduction of 'Strategic Open Gaps' across the Borough. - 5.
+To establish a Housing Growth Policy based around existing towns to meet local demand and ensure we meet our five year housing supply target of 7,000 new homes. - 6.
+To exploit our natural resources both minerals and energy to ensure that future generations can take full benefits that will accrue.